Informo/specs/content/trust-management/trust-authority.md

 A trust authority **can** specify a reason for trusting another TA or a source.
 If specified, this reason **must** consist in a custom localised string provided in by the trust authority.

 A trust authority **must** also be able to list sources and trust authorities that it explicitly blacklists for being compromised or ethical reasons.
 The trust authority **must** specify a reason for blacklisting a source or TA, which consists in a defined reason code (2️⃣).
-The trust authority **can** also provide additional information to explain the addition to the blacklist, which if provided **must** be contained in a custom localised string.
+The trust authority **can** also provide additional information to explain the addition to the blacklist, which, if provided, **must** be contained in a custom localised string.

 ### Trust authority registration